What Is MACRA?

 MIPS Cost Performance Category

 The Cost category assesses eligible clinicians and groups on the resources used to treat attributed Medicare beneficiaries.
-In the 2020 performance year, Cost performance accounts for 15% of a MIPS final score.
+For the 2023 performance year, Cost performance accounts for 30 percent of a MIPS final score.
 Unlike other MIPS categories that require data submission, cost performance is measured via Medicare Part B claims data.

 Total per Capita Cost measure